AlexeiKozlovskiy/online-store-nest/README.md

 - Jest

 ## Installation
-To run this project locally, follow these steps:
+To run this project locally or (and) run tests, follow these steps:

 - Clone this repository. `https://github.com/AlexeiKozlovskiy/online-store-nest.git`
 - Checkout to the development branch `git checkout develop`